bitcoinjs/bip39/README.md

 bip39.generateMnemonic() // strength defaults to 128 bits
 // 'seed sock milk update focus rotate barely fade car face mechanic mercy'
 ```
+### Browser

+Compile `bip39.js` with the following command:

+    $ npm run compile

+After loading this file in your browser, you will be able to use the global `BIP39` object.